4.8out of 3,000+ reviews

 Car Insurance for International Drivers by U.S. State

-We looked up the ins and outs of a few U.S. states that get high traffic from foreign drivers.
-Here’s what to expect in these hotspots:
+We looked up the ins and outs of a few U.S. states that get a lot of visits from foreign drivers.
+Here’s what to expect in these hot spots:

 Most foreign driver’s licenses are good in Hawaii, though the state DMV strongly recommends obtaining an IDP to overcome language and cultural barriers should you ever have to deal with the authorities.

 A hub for international students, Massachusetts doesn’t require IDPs for foreign drivers unless that license doesn’t have an English translation, in which case you’ll need an IDP.

 Only New York residents need New York driver’s licenses, so your foreign driver’s license will be fine.
 You’re also not required to carry an IDP in New York, but the state encourages you to.

 In North Carolina, you’ll be fine without a U.S. license or IDP.
 But it never hurts to have it.

 When you’re buying an auto insurance policy and facing high insurance costs, it pays more than ever to shop around for the best insurance quotes.
 Compare quotes from all the important insurance companies in your area to find something that fits your needs and budget.

 Usually, it is.
 In some states, you’ll be required to carry an International Driving Permit (IDP) in addition to your foreign license, so make sure to obtain it from the government office that issued your driver’s license.
 Even if it’s not required, it can be helpful to have on the road.

 You can’t get an IDP from the United States government.
 You must get one from your home country, or more specifically, the country that gave you the license you currently carry.
 Remember that your IDP is a translation of your foreign ID, it's not a license on its own.
 For your IDP to be useful, you need both.